Psychology 360 (Fall, 2007): Unit I

 systematic introspection animals Würzburgers imageless thought controversy basic elements controversy behaviorism

-public facts stimulus response physical events reactive behavior purposive behavior computers (AI) cybernetics
+public facts stimulus response physical events reactive behavior purposive behavior computers (AI: artificial intelligence)

 computational assumption stage analysis sensory input transformation sensory store pattern recognition